1 in 8

 Semaglutide data: STEP 1-3 pooled analysis (Wharton et al., 2022) • Tirzepatide data: SURMOUNT-1 trial (Jastreboff et al., 2022)

-Most hydration advice for GLP-1 users focuses on water intake: “drink 64–100 ounces a day.”
+Most hydration advice for GLP-1 users focuses on water intake, such as 64-100 ounces a day.
 But when you’re experiencing nausea, tracking glasses of water feels like another burden.
 And intake targets don’t account for how much fluid you’re losing through GI side effects.

 This is especially valuable for GLP-1 users because:

-P Water App makes this monitoring effortless: one tap per bathroom visit from your iPhone or Apple Watch.
-The app tracks your daily frequency, shows trends over time, and sends a reminder to drink water when it’s been more than 3 hours since your last visit.
+P makes this easy: one tap per bathroom visit from your iPhone or Apple Watch.
+The app shows your daily count and Pee Count Per Day chart, and can remind you when it has been a while since your last logged visit.

-For a deeper look at recognizing early warning signs, see our guide to Ozempic dehydration signs and prevention.
-For specific fluid intake recommendations, see how much water to drink on GLP-1 medications.
+For a deeper look at recognizing early warning signs, see our guide to Ozempic dehydration signs.
+For specific fluid routine tips, see Ozempic water intake tips.

 Practical Hydration Tips for GLP-1 Users